Wahbi al-Hariri

-Wahbi al-Hariri-Rifai (وهبي الحريري آلرفاعي; 1914 – 16 August 1994) was a Syrian American artist who has often been called "the last of the classicists".
-As an artist he was remarkably prolific in the last years of his life despite a protracted and painful struggle with terminal cancer.
+Wahbi al-Hariri-Rifai (وهبي الحريري آلرفاعي; 1914 – 16 August 1994) was a Syrian American artist.
 He was also an accomplished architect, archaeologist, and author.
 His artwork has garnered international recognition and praise both in his lifetime and posthumously.

 He has also been recognized as a significant Middle Eastern cultural pioneer for his role in the "establishment of the foundations of the Plastic arts movement" in the Levant and for mentoring many important Arab artists.

 Early life

 Family

 Wahbi al-Hariri was born in 1914 in Aleppo, Syria.
 His documented family tree spans over fourteen centuries and lists several notable ancestors including Al-Hariri of Basra, the 11th-century poet, philosopher, and linguist known for authoring the Maqamat al-Hariri; Ali al-Hariri-Rifa'i, the 13th-century Sufi theologian known for founding the Syrian Rifai order; Mustapha al-Hariri-Rifai, the 18th-century composer and theologian; and Abdelrahman al-Hariri-Rifai the 19th-century calligrapher and astronomer.